ibexa/documentation-developer/docs/tutorials/extending_admin_ui/1_creating_a_dashboard_tab.md

     If you cannot see the results or encounter an error, clear the cache and reload the application.

-At this point you can go to the Dashboard in the Back Office, select eZ logo in the top left corner.
+At this point you can go to the Dashboard in the Back Office, select the site logo in the top left corner.
 In the "Common content" block you can see the new "Articles" tab with the first ten articles in the Repository.

 ![Articles tab in the Dashboard](img/dashboard_articles_tab.png "Articles tab in the Dashboard")